test-point/testpoint-dcl/src-py/README.md

 These are steps to start local installation of DCL provider or put it somewhere for wide access.

 You need some external resources to get it working:
 * identity provider - the simplest case is to use idp.testpoint.io, create your own RP and add some synthetic ABN users.
-All details may be found on it's website.
+All details may be found there.
 * AWS credentials.
 You need api key and secret for some IAM user with access to target Route53 hosted zone.
 You may use your own user/root credentials, but only locally please and for initial testing and try not to spoil it.
 Before deploying your project somewhere please make such user.